One of the best parts of Altitude is our incredible community of like-minded people.

 In the gym, Deena has been working on a personalized program with Altitude coach Josh Downer.
 She works super hard and smiles through even the hardest training days on the “The Beast” (Deena’s nickname for our stair master).
 Since training at Altitude, Deena has seen improvements in resting heart rate, muscle mass and HRV since training at Altitude.
 And most importantly, she “feels stronger and is managing fibromyalgia symptoms”.

-Currently, Deena is training towards the Princess Margaret Half-Marathon in Toronto on October 16th.
-She is raising money for Alzheimer’s Research.
+Currently, Deena is training towards the marathon in October 2023.

 Robert is on the board of an environmental organization dedicated to cleaning up and protecting the Great Lakes.
 He is also an elite open water swimmer, who has swam across Lake Titicaca (Bolivia), the Straits of Magellan (Chile), Bonifacio Channel (Italy), the Alcatraz Island (USA), the Bay of Naples from Capri to Naples (Italy) and swam over 25 hours across Lake Geneva from Switzerland to France.
 Robert recently crossed Lake Tahoe from Nevada to California in 7 hours and 16 minutes.